Learn to Co-Exist With Bats!

 If you have touched a bat, been bitten or scratched by a bat, then you must seek immediate medical attention and contact your local public health authority.
 If you encounter a bat in your home or notice abnormal behaviour during the day contact the BC Community BAT Program for guidance.
 If you see an injured bat or one that has been picked up by a cat, call your local wildlife rehabilitator such as Wildlife Rescue.
 Take your cat to your veterinarian.
 Do not release the bat to the wild until you have been in contact with the proper authorities due to the risk of injury and infection to the bat, and the potential risk of rabies for you or your pet.

 Rescue injured bats: Never pick up a sick or dead bat with bare hands; use gloves or a shovel to move the animal away from further disturbance.
-Call the Wildlife Rescue Support Centre at 604-526-7275 for assistance and advice on safe next steps to help injured bats
+Please contact our Support Centre for assistance and advice on safe next steps to help injured bats

 Wildlife Rescue Association is dedicated to maintaining ecosystem balance and improving the welfare of animals, which includes bats in the region that have been injured and need care.
 We thank you for your continued support in helping us care for local wildlife.